kaustubhk24/blog.kaustubh.codes/_posts/2021-03-06-submit-html-form-to-google-sheet-in-5-steps.md

 ## Making Your HTML Form

-Firstly you should have HTML form with you, if you don&#8217;t have any form now, then for example you can freely copy paste our form, see example **Registration-file.html** form.
+Firstly you should have HTML form with you, if you don't have any form now, then for example you can freely copy paste our form, see example **Registration-file.html** form.

 Registration-file.html